ADACS-Australia/mwa_trigger/docs/quick_start/overview.rst

 .. image:: ../figures/prop_api_flow_diagram.png
    :alt: Function Diagram

-The main logics are implemented in the three functions in sourcesettings.py.
-Each source settings has three functions:
+The main logics are implemented in proposalsettings/models directory.
+Each proposal settings has own folder and main logics are implemented in the following functions:

-- worth_observing
-- trigger_atca_observation
+- is_worth_observing
-- trigger_mwa_observation
+- trigger_gen_observation

-The worth_observing function is used to determine if the source is worth observing.
-The trigger_atca_observation function is used to trigger the ATCA observation.
-The trigger_mwa_observation function is used to trigger the MWA observation.
-Currently, three source settings classes are implemented:
+The is_worth_observing function is used to determine if the source is worth observing.
+The trigger_gen_observation function holds the logic to trigger the observation and processing data before and after the observation.

-- GWSourceSettings
-- GrbSourceSettings
-- NuSourceSettings

-Utility functions used for the worth_observing function are implemented in utils/utils_grb.py and utils/utils_gw.py.
-Utility functions for the trigger_atca_observation function are implemented in utils/utils_telescope_atca.py.
-Utility functions for the trigger_mwa_observation function are implemented in utils/utils_telesopce_gw.py and utils_telescope_nogw.py.
-All the logics are implemented in the source settings classes.

 The telescope settings classes are implemented in telescopesettings.py.
 Currently, one base asbtract and two telescope settings classes are implemented: